 - Laundry expenses (coin laundry or wash and fold services)

-Typically these are once a year expenses that we would consider projected expenses and save for each month until the occasion.
+Typically these are once-a-year expenses that we would consider projected costs and save for each month until the occasion.

 - Birthdays (think about all of the gifts you typically send or buy for family and friends)

 - Holiday celebrations or parties (Easter, Valentine’s Day, Birthday, Christmas, New Year, Canada Day)

 - Halloween costume, decorations, and candy

 - Weddings and everything related to it (a one-time expense that should save, including bridal shower, honeymoon expenses, bachelor party).

 - Pay cash for trips of any description (avoid putting them on credit).

 - Clothing for pets